heroku/salesforce-buildpack/README.md

 - `SFDX_CREATE_PACKAGE_VERSION=false`: Typically you don't want to create a new package version at each stage.
 So this value should be false.

+- `SFDX_DEV_HUB_AUTH_URL`: Provides credentials to the buildpack for connecting to the Dev Hub.
+You can get this value by running `sfdx force:org:display --verbose --json` against your Dev Hub and grabbing the `sfdxAuthUrl`.

 - `SFDX_AUTH_URL`: This should map to your staging environment, typically a full sandbox.

 ### Production